pghvlaans/sbotools/man/post-release/index.md

-The pages here are based on current development.
-For the version 1.1 pages (2024-11-03), see [man](/sbotools/man/).
+The pages here reflect post-release development.
+For the version 1.1 pages (2024-11-03), see [man](/sbotools3/man/).

 * [sbocheck(1)](sbocheck.1.md)
     * Fetch the latest version of the upstream SlackBuilds repository; check for version updates, build number changes and out-of-tree installed SlackBuilds.